IOWA BEEF EXPO ANGUS SHOW & SALE

 Sale ring: 302 - settlement dk: 307

--Consignor must be a 2017 member of the Iowa Angus Association in good standing without accounts receivable due the IAA.
+-Consignor must be a 2030 member of the Iowa Angus Association in good standing without accounts receivable due the IAA.
 Members of the Iowa Junior Angus Association are also eligible with a current membership to that affiliate organization.

-- Entry deadline will be December 1,2016.
-Entry envelopes postmarked past December 1, 2016 will not be accepted.
+- Entry deadline will be December 1,2019.
+Entry envelopes postmarked past December 1, 2019 will not be accepted.

 -An original Registration certificate must accompany each animal entry.
 NO EXCEPTIONS.

-- A separate $30 membership check made out to Iowa Angus Association shall accompany each entry form.
+- A separate $40 membership check made out to Iowa Angus Association shall accompany each entry form.

-- A $250 deposit per animal (make check payable to Iowa Angus Sale Account) will accompany each entry and will be returned in full (provided they go through the sale) with the post sale
+- A $250 deposit per animal (make check payable to Iowa Angus Sale Account) will accompany each entry and will be returned in full (provided they go through the sale) with the post sale disbursement

 - Photos may be presented at entry time for use in the sale catalog at a cost of $10 each.
 Sale management reserves the right to use the photos (or not) in presale advertising.

 - A footnote of reasonable length may accompany each entry for use in the sale catalog but the sale manager reserves the right to edit it to fit.
 Growth, carcass, and scrotal EPDs will be provided by AHIR and listed in the sale catalog in uniform boxes as well as adjusted birth, weaning, and yearling weights and ratios.
 All Performance information not confirmed by AHIR will be provided in sentence form as part of the footnote.

 -FUTURITY BULLS AND FEMALES

-- All animals entered in the futurity must either be bred and owned, or purchased in dam.
+1. All animals entered in the futurity must either be bred and owned, or purchased in dam.

-- Bulls must be calved after January 1, 2015 and prior to May 1, 2016
+2. Bulls must be calved after January 1, 2018 and prior to May 1, 2019

-- Females must be calved after January 1, 2015 and prior to December 1, 2016 New Age Rule 2016
+3. Females must be calved after January 1, 2018 and prior to December 1, 2019 New Age Rule 2016

 -Any animal with a tattoo that is not readable or inconsistent with that shown on the registration certificate will be ineligible to show or sell.

 -Consignor must offer to sell a minimum of one-half interest on the entry.
 New Rule 2011.

 -Consignor will not be allowed to withdraw animals after the entry deadline without forfeiting their deposit.
 If animal is checked in, it must sell unless an unforeseen accident occurs.

 -Only Registered Angus Females bred to Registered Angus Bulls will be allowed to enter (New Rule 2006).

-- All sale entries will be expected to check in on Tues.
-February 14 2017
+- All sale entries will be expected to check in on Friday, Feb.
+7th, 2020

 - All entries will be weighed, and all bulls will be measured for scrotal circumference with resulting measurements to be published with the sale order.